OliverCadman/re_vibe_ci_ms2/README.md

 * [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop/free-trial-download.html) - The hero image used for the Practice Tips page was edited using Adobe Photoshop.

+* [Real Favicon Generator](https://realfavicongenerator.net/) - The Real Favicon Generator was used to add favicons to all pages of the website.

 ## JavaScript Libraries Used

 * [jQuery CDN](https://jquery.com/download/) - The website makes heavy use of jQuery in it's main.js file, particularly for the hiding and showing of the elements used in the Home Page GUI.